xinru1414/HumorDetection-SemEval2017-Task6/README.md

 **script**: This directory contains the install script and various run scripts of the system.

+**Xinru_Poster**: A poster that briefly examplains the system and how it worked during SemEval evaluation.

 #**HOW TO RUN THE DULUTH SYSTEM**
 The system is written in Python 2.7